PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 - Close: After clicking on it, the modal is closed
 - Export to SQL Manager: After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

-4. Export to SQL Manager
+3. Export to SQL Manager

 After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

 ## Columns

-The page displays the stores list with the following columns:
+The page displays the carriers list with the following columns:

 1. ID